jmdiegel707/MineCord/ConfigHelp.md

   - Boolean
   - Sends the coords and dementions of online players.

+- OnJoinLeave
+  - Boolean
+  - Sends to the websocket when a player joins or leaves.

 - BlockUpdate:
   - Boolean
   - Sends to the websocket when a block is placed, broken, or updated.